jennyChoudhry/on-demand-mock-server/README.md

-# Directory Mock Server
+# OnDemand Mock Server

 _A Microservice API utilizing Node JS and Express._

-_What_: A mock server to enable parallel workstreams between iOS, Web, Android and Back-end platforms.
+_What_: A mock server to enable parallel workstreams between iOS, Android and Back-end platforms.
 The services in this application are meant to serve as API contracts between the client and backend platforms.

 ## Prerequisites

 ### NPS

-Directory Mock Server uses [nps] to define and execute npm scripts without the cost of a bloated package.json and the limits of JSON.
+OnDemand Mock Server uses [nps] to define and execute npm scripts without the cost of a bloated package.json and the limits of JSON.

 `npm start` is defined (in `package.json`) as an alias for `nps`, hence all scripts are run via `npm start <...>`